MalevichAI/malevich/README.md

 ```bash
 python flow.py
 ```
-Voila!
 Your results are stored in `text.csv` and `brief.csv` files.

 ## Deploy

 Running scripts is cool, but what if you want to integrate this flow into your own app?
-That's done by adding just a one line:
+That's done by adding just one line:

 ```python
 # ...